Lane Thomas Player Props: Nationals vs. Athletics

 Lane Thomas At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 19th, his on-base percentage ranks 79th, and he is 28th in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 23rd, his on-base percentage ranks 77th, and he is 29th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.